Rohitgour03/Rohitgour03/README.md

 I am Rohit, an aspiring Frontend Developer from India.
 I am learning Javascript currently and exploring the field of Web Development.
 I like to build layouts using HTML, CSS.
 Passionate about New technologies to learn.

+Skills:
+🚀 - JavaScript
-Skills: JS / HTML / CSS
+⚡ - HTML / CSS

 - 🔭 I’m currently working on Frontend Projects
 - 🌱 I’m currently learning Javascript